 - Coconut oil: essential for texture, you cannot substitute for any other kind of oil.
 When coconut oil is chilled, it firms up, which will create that amazing soft but doughy consistency that allows the cookie batter to shape into a balls after resting in the fridge.

-- Vanilla extract: adds amazing flavor.
+- Pure vanilla extract: adds amazing flavor.

-- Plant-based milk: any type will work.
+- Plant-based milk: any type will work, such as oat milk, soy milk or almond milk.

-- Mini chocolate chips: choose vegan and dark chips.
+- Mini vegan chocolate chips: choose vegan and dark chips.
 I love these chocolate chips from Enjoy Life as they are also nut-free, which allows me to send some to school with my kids.

-How to make them
+How to make vegan edible cookie dough recipe

 Combine